lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

 Integer fields specifying minimum/maximum ages of participants (inclusive).
 Eligibility is calculated based on the child's current age in days; this is compared to the minimum/maximum ages in days, calculated as 365*years + 30*months + days.
 Participants under the age range see a warning indicating that their data may not be used, and suggesting that they wait until they're in the age range.
 Participants over the age range just see a warning indicating that their data may not be used.
 Participants are never actually prevented from starting the study, to remove motivation for a curious parent to fudge the child's age.

 Note that these ages do **not** in all cases correspond exactly to the child's age in 'calendar months' or 'calendar years' (e.g., 'one month' if that month is February).
 In general, you want to avoid a situation where the parent thinks their child should be eligible based on the participant eligibility string (e.g., "my child is one month old, she was born February 3rd and it's March 4th!") but sees a warning when trying to participate.
 You can do this by narrowing the eligibility criteria in the freeform string and/or by expanding them in the cutoffs here.
 If one has to align better with your actual inclusion criteria, in general you want that to be the minimum/maximum age cutoffs.

+Please see `this spreadsheet <https://docs.google.com/spreadsheets/d/1rbGrbyYZpVsCOUXVPGyk2Yobn-zanllbCtuyw2i3vbk/edit?usp=sharing>`__ for a table translating "calendar ages" (how a parent would describe their child's age) to days.

 ----------------------------------------
 Example: study for 5- and 6-year-olds